-- it increases family bonds and enhances individual relationships between parents and siblings (less fighting and more loving)
+- increase family bonds and enhances individual relationships between parents and siblings (less fighting and more loving)

-- it helps develop and/or tweak skills involved around physical, mental, and emotional awareness (drastically cut back on misplaced emotions that can lead to flare ups, tantrums, and/or meltdowns)
+- develop and/or tweak skills involved around physical, mental, and emotional awareness (drastically cut back on misplaced emotions that can lead to flare ups, tantrums, and/or meltdowns)

 - Set aside a time each week or month and plan self-care activities together.
 Get everyone’s input, down to the 2 year old.